xphyr/ocp-ric/README.md

 *NOTE:* This will restart all your worker nodes!

 If you do not do this, you will not be able to deploy the ORAN setup.
+This will show up as an error about "sctp protocol not supported" when you deploy the RIC.

+### Workstation/Client setup
 Before you begin you will need to have helm2 installed on your machine.
 Here are instructions for different platforms:

 ### For OSX